 High fibre foods help to keep everything you eat moving right along through your bowels.
-If you eat regular amounts of plantbased foods like wholegrain cereals and breads plus lots of fruits and vegetables, all of which contain lots of fibre, you'll keep digestion problems and constipation at bay, which has to be good news whether you're on a long shift at work or at home.
+If you eat regular amounts of wholegrain cereals and breads, fruits and vegetables, all of which contain lots of fibre, you'll keep digestion problems and constipation at bay, which has to be good news when you're sitting in a car or truck for long stretches of time.

-To include more fibre in what you eat on a daily basis:
+\blacksquare To include more fibre in what you eat on a daily basis: